ubisoft/shotmanager/.github/ISSUE_TEMPLATE/bug_report.md

 - Blender version, from installer or from zip:
 - Blender was launched in Admin mode?
 - OS:
+- Bug was also on previous versions (I don't know / No / Yes, seen on version x.x):

 **Describe the bug**
 A clear and concise description of what the bug is.